 The People’s Story

-I don’t think any city break in Edinburgh would be complete without a visit to Edinburgh Castle and I’m so pleased I was able to tick it off my list.
+I don’t think any Edinburgh itinerary would be complete without a visit to Edinburgh Castle and I’m so pleased I was able to tick it off my list.
 The views over the centre of Edinburgh are absolutely stunning and the castle is a very interesting place to explore as well.

 The exhibitions include a display of the oldest crown jewels in the British Isles as well the Scottish National Memorial of War.
 There is clearly a strong military connection at the castle but one of the most interesting exhibits is about the prisoners of war that were held here from all over the world, in pretty squalid conditions by anyones standards.